Tea for Kids: Top 5 Reasons to Have Tea Time with Them

 A brilliant way to activate mindfulness in kids that love superheroes is this Spidey-sense activation exercise.

-5. 👩🏽🏫 LEARNING NEW THINGS - From preparing tea, to understanding boiling point, they can learn many skills by being included in the process of getting tea ready and cleaning up.
+5. 👩🏽🏫 LEARNING NEW THINGS - From preparing tea for kids, to understanding boiling point, they can learn many skills by being included in the process of getting tea ready and cleaning up.
 For example, they can hone their fine motor skills by pouring a hot kettle carefully, taking water temperature and stirring in honey, just to name a few.

-These are just a few of ours, but tell us your reasons by posting on Instagram and tagging us @embrewtea .
+These are just a few of ours, but tell us your reasons for enjoying tea for kids by posting on Instagram and tagging us @embrewtea .

 Oh and one more thing, how cute is Blake?
 She's not ours, but we're digging her messy top pony and careful tea sipping and pouring skills.